 It’s important to know that the spine doesn’t exist in isolation.
 Disengaged core muscles could throw off the spinal alignment and strain the spine.
 Just as breathing “incorrectly” (from the upper chest and neck musculature) can lead to many physiological changes that affect the spinal column long term.
 All of which is useful to know when guiding students in a yoga class.

-See how you can become a trained yoga teacher and leave with extensive knowledge of yoga anatomy and muscle activation.
+See how you can become a trained yoga teacher and leave with extensive knowledge of anatomy of yoga poses and muscle activation.
 Read about Blue Osa’s Yoga Teacher Training Here.